On this page you will find information about:

-This information can only include the name and contacts of the discloser if he or she consents.
+This information can only include the name and contacts of the discloser if they consents.

-12.2.The CEO may investigate the disclosure in the manner that he deems fit in the circumstances, provided it is not inconsistent with these Procedures or the PID Act.
+12.2.The CEO may investigate the disclosure in the manner that they deem fit in the circumstances, provided it is not inconsistent with these procedures or the PID Act.

 13.1.
 The CEO may decide not to conduct an investigation, or decide not to investigate further, into a disclosure if:

-- the disclosure is not in regards to a public official; or
+- the disclosure is not in regards to a public official

-- the information provided as the disclosure does not concern serious conduct; or
+- the information provided as the disclosure does not concern serious conduct

-- the disclosure is considered vexatious, frivolous, misconceived or lacking in substance; or
+- the disclosure is considered vexatious, frivolous, misconceived or lacking in substance

-- the disclosure has been substantially dealt with, in that the matter is the same or substantially the same as a matter already investigated or being investigated; or
+- the disclosure has been substantially dealt with, in that the matter is the same or substantially the same as a matter already investigated or being investigated

 - where the matter is to be investigated, other than in accordance with these Procedures.